 The heroine in the novel Pollyanna is known and loved for her optimistic attitude, even when her life was difficult or it seemed like there was no hope in sight.
 In the book, her father taught her to play the “Glad Game,” which was to look for the good in every situation and person, no matter how unpleasant they may be.

-Explore your options for getting out of debt.
+Consider all your options for getting out of debt

 For anyone struggling with money, one thing to be thankful for is the abundance of options that are available to people who need to get out of debt but don’t know how.
-Debt consolidation, credit counseling, budgeting, consumer proposals, and bankruptcy are all options available to Canadians who want to take control of your debt.
+Debt consolidation, credit counseling, budgeting, Consumer Proposals, and bankruptcy are all viable options available to Canadians who want to take control of their debt.